-- Cutting-edge information editorial based on interview with the most influential business leaders in the Mexican aerospace industry, and the country’s political leaders and key policy makers.
+Cutting-edge information based on more than 180 interviews with the most influential business leaders in the Mexican aerospace industry, the country’s political leaders and key policymakers

-- Dedicated editorial team combining broad experience in covering Mexico’s aviation and aerospace industry with in-depth understanding of global trends, technological advances and international best practices.
+Dedicated editorial team with experience covering Mexico’s aerospace industry and in-depth understanding of global trends, technological advances and international best practices

-Our uniquely customized readership ensures unprecedented reach among key decision makers in Mexico and around the world.
+Uniquely customized readership that ensures unprecedented reach among key decision-makers in Mexico and around the world